Steffo99/stars/games/goat-of-duty.md

 ---
-name: GOAT OF DUTY
+name: Goat of Duty
-name_sort: ''
+name_sort: ""
 rating: 0
 active: false
-progress: ''
+progress: new
 hours_played: 0
 purchased_on: .nan
 started_on: .nan